madeofpeople/.github/ISSUE_TEMPLATE/bug_report.md

 ## Other information

-ex. screenshots, videos, gifs, stacktrace reports etc. Anything that can make it easier to debug the problem.
+ex. screenshots, videos, gifs, stack trace reports, etc. Anything that can make it easier to debug the problem.